Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (i): Various Extensions of The Regular Helmholtz Decomposition: Proof of Theorem

-\begin{remark} In the proofs of Lemma \ref{lem:helm2}-Lemma \ref{lem:helm5}, our main ideas are to transform the problem for vanishing on an edge $\E$ into the problem vanishing on a face $\ff$ of $G$ and then to use Lemma \ref{regular decomposition} or Lemma \ref{regular decomposition-3.new} to build a regular Helmholtz decomposition, which can preserve zero trace on this face. \end{remark}
+\begin{remark} In the proofs of Lemma \ref{lem:helm2}-Lemma \ref{lem:helm5}, our main ideas are to transform the problem vanishing on an edge $\E$ into a problem vanishing on a face $\ff$ of $G$ and then to use Lemma \ref{regular decomposition} or Lemma \ref{regular decomposition-3.new} to build a regular decomposition, which can preserve zero trace on this face. \end{remark}

 Notice that, in all the previous Lemmas, a connected union of several edges has no essential difference from an edge.
-For simplicity of exposition, an ``edge" is always understood as an ``edge" or a ``connected union of edges" in the rest of this paper.

-By using Lemma 3.1-Lemma 3.2, Lemma \ref{lem:helmFE} and Lemma \ref{lem:helm5}, we can easily prove the following main result \begin{theorem}~\l{teor:helm1} Let $\Gamma$ be a (may be non-connected) union of some faces and edges of $G$.
-Assume that the vector-valued function $\v_h\in V_h(G)$ has zero degrees of freedom $\la_e(\v_h)=\0$ for all $e\subset\Gamma$.
-Then the function $\v_h$ admits a decomposition
+Now we can prove Theorem \ref{teor:helm1} by Lemma \ref{lem:helmFE} and Lemma \ref{lem:helm5}.